Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Penny Mordaunt

-The trade minister is one of the bookmakers’ favorites to replace Johnson.
-A poll of party members published last weekend by website Conservative Home put her as the second favorite choice, behind the current defense secretary Ben Wallace.
+The trade minister, one of the bookmakers’ favorites to replace Johnson, announced her bid for the leadership on Sunday.
+A poll of party members published July 4 by website Conservative Home put her as the second favorite choice, behind the current defense secretary Ben Wallace.

 Tom Tugendhat

-A former British military officer who chairs the Foreign Affairs Select Committee, Tom Tugendhat has been one of Johnson’s most robust critics and has made no secret of his desire to become prime minister.
+A former British military officer who chairs the Foreign Affairs Committee, Tom Tugendhat has been one of Johnson’s most robust critics and has called for the Conservative Party to drop its focus on “divisive politics.”

+Launching his leadership bid on Thursday in The Telegraph newspaper, Tugendhat wrote: “I have served before — in the military, and now in Parliament.
+Now I hope to answer the call once again as prime minister.
+It’s time for a clean start.
+It’s time for renewal.”

+He outlined his vision for tackling the cost of living crisis, reducing taxes and investing in neglected regions of the UK.

 Nadhim Zahawi